How To Create VNet In Azure

 $virtualNetwork = New-AzVirtualNetwork @myvnetw

-Once we will run the above script, TSInfoVNet1 virtual network will be created for us.
+Once we run the above script, the TSInfoVNet1 virtual network will be created for us.

-Now just to cross-check, I have logged in to Azure Portal and could see the virtual network got created successfully.
+Now, to confirm, I have logged in to the Azure Portal and can see that the virtual network was created successfully.

 Adding a subnet